| EPISTLE TO THE GALATIANS. PART

 demanding the circumcision of Titus, I did not yield to them at all, but saved

-for you Gentiles.
-Paul after this circumcised Timothy, who was by birth
+you Gentiles.
+Paul after this circumcised Timothy, who was by birth entitled to

-entitled to circumcision.
-He did this because by so doing he would give Timothy
+circumcision.
+He did this because by so doing he would give Timothy larger

-larger influence in preaching to the Jews, and because the church at Jerusalem,
+influence in preaching to the Jews, and because the church at Jerusalem, having,

-having, after a full hearing, accepted one uncircumcised Christian, had once
+after a full hearing, accepted one uncircumcised Christian, had once for all

-for all admitted that circumcision was not essential to Christianity.
-Had Paul
+admitted that circumcision was not essential to Christianity.
+Had Paul yielded

-yielded in the case of Titus, the precedent would have established the contrary
+in the case of Titus, the precedent would have established the contrary rule.]

-and no more to be measured by them than they by him.
-Though, says he, these
+no more to be measured by them than they by him.
+Though, says he, these men,

 position, seemed indeed to be more important than a lone stranger such as I, yet God is not deceived by such seeming.
 He knew me to be